tiaeastwood/news-stories-rest-api/README.md

 # News Stories API

-News API (similar to Reddit) containing articles, topics, comments and users data.
+News article API containing articles, topics, comments and users data.
+This project uses psql to create a database that is seeded using queries via knex.
+I have set up API endpoints so that the data can be accessed by my [frontend application](https://github.com/tiaeastwood/seddit).

 ## Tech
 - SQL Postgress (pg)